 Tendinitis

 As the name implies, tendonitis is inflammation of tendons or surrounding connective tissue.
-Tendons act as “shock absorbers,” allowing us to move our limbs, but when the tendons become inflamed, they become swollen, tender, or painful.
+Tendons act as “shock absorbers,” allowing us to move our limbs, but when they become inflamed, they become swollen, tender, or painful.
 The injury to the tendon causes pain, and the inflammation can be so severe that it causes loss of function of the tendon.
 Tendons are fibrous connective tissue, and the muscle can still function if the tendon is damaged.
 While this is not strictly a joint-specific issue, tendons play a huge role in connecting the joints, so this type of pain can be equally debilitating.
+Calcific tendonitis, where calcium deposits build up in the tendons, is a common type of tendonitis that can contribute to severe discomfort.
+Find out if calcific tendonitis goes away on its own at CARESPACE and discover what effective treatment options are available.

 Tennis Elbow